 - Buy an Azure subscription, or use the free one-month trial ( this option is only viable if you are performing a very small migration).

 - Create an Azure storage account.
-We recommend that you create an Azure Storage Account in the same Microsoft data center as the Destination Microsoft 365 tenant.
+We recommend you create an Azure Storage Account in the same Microsoft data center as the Destination Microsoft 365 tenant.
 Unless specified, leave all settings as default.

 - Visit https://portal.azure.com

-- Click Storage accounts
+- Click Storage accounts.

-- Click Storage Create
+- Click Storage Create.

 - Select the subscription in which you want to create the new storage account.